oniietzschan/bump-3dpd/README.md

 ![slide](img/slide.png)

-This is the default collision type used in bump.
+This is the default collision type used in bump-3dpd.
 It's what you want to use for solid objects which "slide over other objects", like Super Mario does over a platform or the ground.

 Collisions of this type have their `type` attribute set to `"slide"`.
 They also have a special attribute called `col.slide`, which is a 2d vector with two components: `col.slide.x` &
 `col.slide.y`.
 It represents the x and y coordinates to which the `item` "attempted to slide to".
 They are different from `actualX` & `actualY` since other collisions later on can